This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Mortar”.

 d) IS 5567

 Explanation: The method of hand mixing and machine mixing can be employed.
 First cement is laid on a flat platform.
-Required amount of sand is spread on top of it.
+The required amount of sand is spread on top of it.
 Finally, water is added slowly till required consistency is reached.

 7. Light weight mortar is prepared by using: